 Page Medically Reviewed and Edited by Elliot Wakeam, M.D

 Elliot Wakeam, M.D. is a board-certified surgeon who has been recognized for his role in helping to develop the SMART protocol, meaning “surgery for mesothelioma after radiation therapy.”
 He also focuses on healthcare delivery; strategies for surgeons to help patients recover post-surgery; and new approaches for surgical cancer treatment.
 Dr. Wakeam earned a Masters of Public Health at Harvard School of Public Health, followed by his medical degree from Jefferson Medical College, where he graduated magna cum laude.
 Dr. Wakeam is affiliated with numerous renowned medical associations, including the American Association of Thoracic Surgery, the Canadian Association of Thoracic Surgery, and the American College of Surgeons.
-He is currently an assistant professor in thoracic surgery at the University of Michigan Health System.
+He is currently an assistant professor in thoracic surgery and a surgeon-investigator at the University of Toronto and Toronto General Hospital.